 Making the Case for Action

 Health care costs continue to grow at rates that outpace overall economic growth, squeezing out other state spending priorities and impacting consumers’ out of pocket spending for both coverage and care.
-State policy makers are called upon to address rising health care costs as payers, insurance regulators, and stewards of consumer protection, while considering the health system not only provides needed care but is also many jobs.
-NASHP’s work will identify the cost drivers in the health system and share strategies that focus on price and cost in order to provide effective cost-containment policy options to states.
+State policymakers are called upon to address rising health care costs as payers, insurance regulators, and stewards of consumer protection, while considering that the health system provides needed care and many jobs.
+NASHP is working to identify the cost drivers in the health system and share strategies that focus on price and cost in order to provide effective cost-containment policy options to states.

 - Presentation: Health Care Consolidation and Market Trends presented by Erin Fuse Brown, JD, assistant professor at Georgia State University’s School of Law, and faculty member of its Center for Law, Health, and Society, at NASHP’s annual health policy conference in August 2018.